jerrytigerxu/AVT-VC-DBMS/DBMS/POC/README.md

   - This "copy" should be updated dynamically whenever the data on Airtable is updated/changed

 ## TDD
-- A) Establish Airtable connection and data retrieval (test the API call with cURL)
+- ~~A) Establish Airtable connection and data retrieval (test the API call with cURL)~~
-- B) Format data for HTML output (suitable for display on Wordpress page)
+- B) Test the API call through Wordpress
-- C) Create a Wordpress shortcode to easily embed the dynamic table on any page
+- C) Create a Wordpress shortcode (with PHP) to easily embed the dynamic table on any page
-- D) Dynamic updates - ensure the displayed table updates automaically when Airtable data changes
+- D) Dynamic updates - ensure the displayed table updates automaically when Airtable data changes + format the data for suitable display on Wordpress page

 ## Streamlining (PAC)
 - We'll need to figure out how to simplify the process of actually creating the shortcode (so we don't need to make a new function for every new stock product table) -> maybe generate the shortcode would take into account the name of the page and use that to pull the correct data from Airtable?